mlcommons/ck/cm-mlops/script/app-mlperf-inference/README-about.md

 See the current coverage of different models, devices and backends [here](README-extra.md#current-coverage).

+See the development roadmap [here](https://github.com/mlcommons/ck/issues/536).

+See extension projects to enable collaborative benchmarking, design space exploration and optimization of ML and AI Systems [here](https://github.com/mlcommons/ck/issues/627).

 See [this SCC'23 tutorial](https://github.com/mlcommons/ck/blob/master/docs/tutorials/sc22-scc-mlperf.md)
 to use this script to run a reference (unoptimized) Python implementation of the MLPerf object detection benchmark with RetinaNet model, Open Images dataset, ONNX runtime and CPU target.